Aron Emilsson: Biography

-Emilsson studied for a bachelor's degree and then a PhD in philosophy, cultural heritage studies and politics at the University of Gothenburg.
+Emilsson acquired a bachelor's degree at the University of Gothenburg.

 He was elected to the Riksdag during the 2014 Swedish general election.

 Member of Parliament

 In 2014, he was elected to Sweden's Riksdag, where he was a member of the culture committee, a deputy in the environment and agriculture committee and a member of the Nordic Council's Swedish delegation.
 Since 20 October 2021, he is a member of the Foreign Affairs Committee.